Frequent Questions: Southeast Fishing Permits

 How do I comply with Vessel Monitoring System requirements?

-Federal regulations require a vessel monitoring system, or VMS, be installed and operational before renewing or transferring a Gulf Reef Fish permit.
-The Southeast Permits Office database automatically lets the Southeast Office of Law Enforcement know that a vessel is trying to transfer or renew a Gulf Reef Fish permit.
-They will check to see if the VMS is operational or if there is a Power Down Letter of Exemption on file.
-If the vessel meets VMS requirements, the Southeast Office of Law Enforcement will alert the Southeast Permits Office database.
-If the vessel does not meet VMS requirements, OLE will alert the Southeast Permits Office database and the applicant will receive a non-compliance letter.
-The Southeast Permits Office cannot answer specific questions regarding VMS compliance.
-Please direct all questions to the Southeast OLE VMS Helpline at (800) 758-4833.
+Federal regulations require a vessel monitoring system (VMS) be installed and operational before renewing or transferring a commercial Gulf Reef Fish permit, a charter Gulf Reef Fish permit, or a charter Gulf Coastal Migratory Pelagics.
+The Southeast Permits Office (Permits) database automatically links to databases operated by the SE Office of Law Enforcement (OLE) and the SE For-Hire Electronic Reporting program that a vessel is trying to transfer or renew a commercial Gulf Reef Fish permit, a charter Gulf Reef Fish permit, or a charter Gulf Coastal Migratory Pelagic permit.
+They will check to see if the VMS is operational or if there is a Power Down Letter of Exemption on File.
+If the vessel meets VMS requirements, the OLE will alert the SE Permits Office.
+If the vessel does not meet VMS requirements, OLE will alert Permits and the application will receive a non-compliance letter.
+The Permits office cannot answer specific questions regarding VMS compliance.
+Please direct all questions to the SE OLE VMS Helpline at (800) 758-4833.

 Please keep in mind it may take a few hours before OLE’s system signals the Southeast Permits Office database even if someone at OLE reported the vessel is compliant.